 UPDATED: You can now vote for The Rise of Skywalker

 We’ve been obsessed with it for over 40 years.
 It holds the Guinness World Record for “most successful film merchandising franchise” of all time.
 It fundamentally changed what a Hollywood blockbuster is.
 And we don’t even want to know how many people have Jar Jar Binks tattoos.

 Star Wars is arguably the biggest pop culture phenomenon this planet has ever seen - but, like a poignant two-sun Tatooine sunset, its epic 43-year-long saga is about to draw to a close.

-As hotly anticipated as this year’s upcoming Star Wars: Episode IX – The Rise of Skywalker is, and as excited as we are to see Rey go from Jedi-in-training to fully taking down the First Order (or at least, our lightsabres are crossed) the film has a particular significance: Episode Nine marks the definitive end of the Skywalker saga.
+Star Wars: Episode IX – The Rise of Skywalker is in cinemas now, and as excited as we are to see Rey go from Jedi-in-training to fully taking down the First Order (or at least, our lightsabres are crossed) the film has a particular significance: Episode Nine marks the definitive end of the Skywalker saga.

-Ahead of the upcoming ninth episode in the series closing the Skywalker saga this December, here are the best Star Wars movies in the galaxy.
+Before you watch the ninth movie in the series closing the Skywalker saga this December, here are the best Star Wars movies in the galaxy.
 So far…

 Vote for your favourites to make this a definitive ranking of the Star Wars films